PDG's Impact on Quality Childcare

 PDG-Related News and Updates

 Two Nebraska childcare provider tax credits are available.
-The first is for all professional early childhood care providers.
-The second is for early childhood providers participating in Nebraska's Step Up to Quality program.
+The first is an individual tax credit for all professional early childhood care providers who qualify.
+The second is for early childhood providers participating in Nebraska's Step Up to Quality program who meet qualification standards.
 To find out more:

 The Initial Preschool Development Grant Final Report is now available.
 Read here.